-Singularity is the siren’s sound that calls us home for dinner: home for alignment and attunement; home for repair of the universal heart of being.
+Singularity is the siren’s sound that calls us home for dinner: home for alignment and attunement; home for repair and renewal of the universal heart of being.
 The universal heart is the synchronized breath of All That Is in unbroken, undifferentiated resonance.

 The movement towards singularity is heralded by sound, that one long note held together exquisitely for a moment, that can last a day or a million years.
 That note, that moment of complete synchrony is always followed by silence, by completion and the recognition that there is nothing more to be said or done, nothing misunderstood.
 It is the sigh of lovers spent after the deepest of embraces.